 Oncotype DX test results are not enough on their own to guide treatment.
-Your doctor will consider your recurrence score along with other aspects of your cancer to decide on the best treatment.
+Your doctor will consider your test score along with other aspects of your cancer to decide on the best treatment.
 These factors can include the tumor size and grade, the number of hormone receptors in your cancer (many or just a few), and your age.

 A large study called the TAILORx trial is under way with women who have a mid-range score.
-Researchers want more precise information on which types of breast cancer need chemo to stop them from coming back -- and which cancers don't.
+Researchers want more precise information on which types of breast cancer need chemo to stop them from coming back, and which cancers don't.

-Anther Gene Expression Test
+Another Gene Test

 Another test called MammaPrint can help guide treatment for early-stage breast cancer.
 It looks at 70 different genes within the cells of a breast tumor and helps predict whether cancer is likely to spread beyond the breast after treatment.

 MammaPrint can be used for tumors that are ER+ or ER-.